meltyourface/blank/posts/Ramifications-of-a-love-connection/Ritual-for-Strengthening-and-Eternalizing-Emotional-Bond/index.md

 ## Ritual of the Empyrean Bond

-Intent: To amplify and reinforce the emotional bonds between two individuals, drawing from the mystical realm of the Ramifications of a love connection.
+**Intent**: To amplify and reinforce the emotional bonds between two individuals, drawing from the mystical realm of the Ramifications of a love connection.

 Symbolic Elements: